sjlequar/RankedPairs-site/README.md

-This is the react code for the website voterankedpairs.com
+This is the code for the website [VoteRankedPairs](https://voterankedpairs.com)